als429/testing-stuffs-presentation/PRESENTME.md

 * this means we *could potentially* be really hard to communicate w/, since you don't know what you're getting
 * we probably know a lot about completely random things from black-box testing the crud out of the website,
 	* which may make our requirements spotty
-		* tell us if we're being unclear (hold us accountable to being clear)
+		* tell us if we're being unclear (hold us accountable to clarity)
 		* we will rely on your help with the white-box side of the site

 <br />